How to Start a Minecraft YouTube Channel

 “There are a lot of segments in the Minecraft community,” Farzy says.
 “There are people doing SMPs, which is survival multiplayer.
 There are people doing redstone videos.
 So I’m not just doing all of Minecraft on YouTube.
 I took an exact slice of that game, and in there, it’s me being the entertaining let’s play content slash tutorial content.”

-Want to create a successful Minecraft channel?
+Want to know how to make a Minecraft YouTube channel?
 Choose one thing to focus on within the game: build challenges, speedrunning, new worlds, or anything you want.
 Then make your titles and thumbnails reflect those parts of the Minecraft universe.

 2. Pay Attention to Which Videos Get the Most Views, and Make Similar Content